pongstorn-AMD/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 Further reading
 ===============

-An introduction to linear models for Regression and Classification can be found in Chapters 3, 4 of :cite:t:`bishop`, or in Chapters 3-5 of :cite:t:`hastie`.
+An introduction to linear models for regression and classification can be found in Chapters 3, 4 of :cite:t:`da_bishop`, or in Chapters 3-5 of :cite:t:`da_hastie`.

 .. toctree::
     :maxdepth: 1